One’s destination is never a place, but a new way of seeing things.– Henry Miller

 During this trip, I learned a lot about myself because I was pushed way out of my comfort zone and gave me a deeper understanding of some fundamental lessons in life.
 Lessons that truly resonated at my core now because I “felt” them.

-Get out there and challenge yourself, explore places and people off the beaten path, get inspired.
+Get out there and challenge yourself, explore places off the beaten path, get inspired.
 It’s the best education you can get.

 LESSON 3: SUCCESS REQUIRES COURAGE